US Elections – Spiraling debt is base case

 We evaluate the impact of Harris and Trump’s proposals on the budget deficit and debt-to-GDP ratio.
 The lhs chart below shows that, compared to the baseline, we expect Trump to run greater deficits, and Harris smaller deficits, over the next four years.
 There is a notable difference in the mechanics, as the rhs chart highlights.
 Harris makes some efforts to try and stabilize the budget, by tweaking the revenue side, increasing income, wealth and corporate taxes.
 At the same time, she plans to spend a bit more, but the overall impact is a reduction in the deficit, and a slower accumulation of debt, reaching 105 rather than 106% of GDP by 2028, broadly within the uncertainty of the projection.
 If the higher level of revenue could be maintained, the long-term trajectory is potentially more benign, but the efforts to balance the budget are insufficient to catch the expected growth in health care costs.

-Trump’s higher deficit is a combination of lower revenue, and a second order effect, in the sense that we expect growth to be substantially lower under a Trump presidency when a trade war erupts on the back of his tariff plans.
+Trump’s higher deficit is a combination of lower revenue, and a second order effect, in the sense that when a trade war erupts on the back of his tariff plans.
 Since the figures are expressed as a ratio to GDP, a lower level of GDP will inflate the debt figures, accounting for 3 percentage point of the faster accumulation of federal debt to 112% by 2028.
 Without the GDP effect, the stock of debt is still 3% higher compared to the CBO’s baseline.
 A second component comes from interest payments as the reignition of inflation due to the import tariffs leads to higher-for-longer interest rates.
 Third, decreased net immigration puts a strain on net social security and medicare outlays, as the predominantly younger demographic of immigrants usually provides a net positive effect on the budget in the first years after entering the country.
 These deficit-increasing aspects are balanced by a decrease in discretionary spending through for instance cutting climate-related spending in the IRA.
 Discretionary climate-related spending now, may however reduce mandatory spending in the future.
 On a more positive note, Trump has ‘a concept of a plan’ to address the long-term driving force of debt-accumulation, medical outlays.

 Jointly, the two candidates are therefore at least talking about the right issues.
 Containing US debt is a combination of increasing revenues and reducing healthcare outlays.
 The tax burden on labor in the US stood at 29.9% as of 2024 according to the OECD, almost 5 percentage points below the OECD average.
 Corporate income tax as a share of GDP stands at 1.6% in the US, half of the OECD average.
 While unpopular, it is clear that there is scope for raising revenue.
 At the same time, the fact that there is the potential to raise revenue and significantly decrease the deficit might preclude markets from punishing higher levels of debt.
 On the costs side, US healthcare spending per capita is over twice the OECD average (as of 2022) according to OECD data, despite worse healthcare outcomes compared to most OECD countries.
 Understanding the drivers of higher healthcare costs is non-trivial, but prices for prescription drugs often exceed double the prices paid in other OECD countries, and the fact that administrative costs are even five times the OECD average is certainly an indication that there are some inefficiencies with scope for cost reduction.